RMS Admission: Complete Guide to Rashtriya Military School Admission

 15. What is the RMS selection procedure after the written exam?

-After the written exam, shortlisted students appear for a Medical Examination conducted by a Military Medical Board.
-Based on written exam marks and medical fitness, a Final Merit List is prepared.
-Selected students then receive an admission offer letter.
+After the written exam, shortlisted students appear for a medical examination conducted by a Military Medical Board.
+Based on written exam marks and medical fitness, a final merit list is prepared, and selected students receive an admission offer.

 16. Can I apply to more than one Rashtriya Military School?

-Typically, one application is submitted for the RMS admission and candidates may indicate school preference.
-The allocation depends on merit rank and available seats.
-Check the official notification for preference selection rules each year.
+Typically, one application is submitted for RMS admission, and candidates may indicate a school preference.
+Allocation depends on merit rank and seat availability, so check the official notification for preference-selection rules each cycle.

 17. What subjects are tested in the RMS entrance exam?

-The RMS entrance exam for Class 6 tests four subjects: Mathematics (150 marks), Intelligence Test (75 marks), English Language (75 marks), and General Knowledge (75 marks).
-The total is 375 marks.
+The RMS entrance exam for Class 6 tests four subjects: Mathematics (150 marks), Intelligence Test (75 marks), English Language (75 marks), and General Knowledge (75 marks), totalling 375 marks.

 18. Is hostel facility available at Rashtriya Military Schools?

 Yes.
-Rashtriya Military Schools are fully residential / boarding schools.
-All admitted students live on campus in the school hostel.
-Day scholars are not permitted.
-The boarding environment is a key part of the school’s character-building approach.
+Rashtriya Military Schools are fully residential boarding schools.
+All admitted students live on campus in the school hostel; day scholars are not permitted.
+The boarding environment is central to the school’s character-building approach.

 19. Do RMS students get NDA preparation as part of their schooling?

-Contact Young Star Defence Academy (YSDA) at +91 81013 13136 or WhatsApp us directly.
-Our counsellors will guide you through eligibility check, course selection, study plan, and complete admission support — free of cost for the initial consultation.
+Contact Young Star Defence Academy at +91 81013 13136 or via WhatsApp.
+Our counsellors will guide you through eligibility checks, course selection, and a complete preparation plan for your child.

 Conclusion